difference between horse surgery insurance and health insurance

 Which insurance is right for my horse?

-Are congenital malformations covered?
+Are congenital malformations covered as well?

-Can the veterinarian bill the insurance directly?
+Can the vet bill the insurance company directly?

 Subscribe to our newsletter